gregorylegarec/cozy-app-publish/README.md

 Deploys the app on rundeck.
 This hook requires several variables to be set as environment variables:

-- `RUNDECK_TOKEN`:  the token to use to interact with the Rundeck API
+- `RUNDECK_TOKEN`:  the token to use to interact with the Rundeck API.
+To obtain such a token, ask someone that has admin privileges on the rundeck server.
 - `TARGETS_DEV`: a comma-separated list of instances to deploy the app on, on the `dev` channel.
 - `TARGETS_BETA`: a comma-separated list of instances to deploy the app on, on the `beta` channel.
 - `TARGETS_STABLE`: a comma-separated list of instances to deploy the app on, on the `stable` channel.